PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 Potential suitors should and will not be put off.
 Scamacca’s enormous potential is no secret to many of Italy’s biggest clubs, who are likely to try and to sign him again in the months and years ahead.

-Scamacca has always struggled for consistency without consistent minutes.
+Gianluca Scamacca has struggled for consistency without consistent minutes.
 Should he move to a bigger club with only a cameo role, this could be problematic.
+Furthermore, he needs to start getting more ‘easy’ shots to score more goals.